raccoon-lang/raccoon/docs/compiler/WIP2.md

     Symbol table is a stack of scopes.
 Each scope is a table of symbols and their information.

+    Stack is chosen because, scopes are likely not to be highly nested.

     ```py
     symbol_table = [
         { # scope 0